junxit/us-congress-bills-117/derived/amendments.md

 ### 29 U.S.C. § 216

-> in the fourth sentence, by striking “sections 6 and 7” and inserting “section 6, 7, or 8”; and
+> in the third sentence, by striking “sections 6 and 7” and inserting “section 6, 7, or 8”; and

 | | |
 |---|---|